open-contracts/protocol/PROTOCOL.md

 # The Protocol

-The protocol can be summarized by the following flow chart:
+The remaining document will outline the protocol at a technical level.

 ```ascii
              TLS-over-TLS